 Fr.
 Andreas Blom and his family arrived at Archangel Gabriel’s in the summer of 2012, after graduating from St. Tikhon’s Seminary in Pennsylvania.

-May God grant years of grace to His flock in Ashland, and great mercy to all who visit and share with us in worship!
+May God grant many years of grace to His flock in Southern Oregon, and great mercy to all who visit and share with us in worship!

 The Orthodox Church in America